 8 Blackbeard Coffee RoastersGreenvilleSee on map

 The real-life Blackbeard and his crew didn’t just drink wine, beer and rum, they also had coffee and tea on board.
 At Blackbeard Coffee Roasters, they roast and brew coffee so good it would light the fuses Edward Teach wore in his beard.
-This uptown Greenville coffee shop and roaster is blissfully pirate free, but full of fresh roasted beans, excellent drinks and friendly baristas.
+This uptown Greenville coffee shop and roaster is blissfully pirate-free, but it's full of fresh-roasted beans, excellent drinks and friendly baristas.

 9 Panacea Brewing Company